safebook/safebook/src/assets/about.md

 ## History

-Safebook is a personal project that started as a browser plugin encrypting facebook messages before they are sent and decrypting safebook messages when found
+Safebook started as a browser plugin for encrypting facebook messages before they are sent and decrypting safebook messages when found.

+Quite similary of what mask.io do now.

-Because facebook is listening to every keystroke (for suggestions, etc) it is not possible to hide messages this way so it has been abandoned in profit of a separate website.
+Because facebook is listening to every keystroke (for bad and good reasons (ex: suggestions etc)) it is not possible to inject a script in the page that hide messages after they have been typed without leaking informations, so the on-facebook encyption (and decryption) has been abandoned in profit of encryptiong on a separate page.

-It was abandonned for 5+ years before this new attemps.
+It was abandonned for before this new attemps, in a totally different direction.

+New ideas are borrowed from other projects like bitcoin, bitmessages. etc.
-New ideas were coined like base58 encoding for address with SB prefix vanity addresses, shadow addresses, signing for publication, and now aim to be server independant to allow different server implementations (and hopefully a decentralised one)
+Ex:  base58 encoding for address with SB prefix vanity addresses, shadow addresses, signing for publication, and now aim to be server independant to allow different server implementations (and hopefully a decentralised one)

 ## Other tools